Crystalline phases and devil's staircase in qubit spin ice: Inequalities for the 6VM on the square lattice

 $N \leq N_{V} + N_{\rm II}$: Any non-flippable plaquette has at least two type-II vertices; in a specific case, it has four [solid circles in Fig.~\ref{fig:Constraint3}(b)-(d)].
 The vertex type of the open circles is not determined; they can be type-I or II.
 We can construct loops of non-flippable plaquettes by connecting them via the type-II vertices denoted by the solid circles in the case of (b) and (c), or the loops intersect (d).
 These loops must close in a finite system and contain the same number of type-II vertices and non-flippable plaquettes.
 So if there are non-intersecting loops only, $N-N_V \leq N_{\text{II}}$ because there might be unaccounted type-II vertices on empty circles.
 It is equivalent to Eq.~(\ref{eq:GeomConstrainsC}).
 The intersection of the loops does not violate the inequality.

 We recall that boundary conditions fundamentally influence the above inequalities.
-If we have open boundary conditions or infinite system size, it may not be true that the number of the non-flippable plaquettes is $N-N_{\rm II}$, or the number of the plaquettes and the vertices might not be different.
+If we have open boundary conditions or infinite system size, it may not be true that the number of the non-flippable plaquettes is $N-N_{V}$, even the number of the plaquettes and the vertices might be different.